Krishna24072003/ChatBot_To_predict_employ.._leave_different_different_status/README.md

 **Exiting the Chatbot**: Users can terminate the session by entering "exit" or "quit," and the bot will respond with a farewell message.

----

-Feel free to ask if you need more details or specific aspects highlighted!